 The final step is to act on the information gained in previous steps.
 Resolve the technical issues from the Lighthouse report with the help of a skilled web developer.
 Contact us if you don’t have one.
 Use the information from SEM Rush to create a plan to increase your rank for keywords you are ranking low for.

 How to improve your Search Engine Ranking Position (SERP)

 The specific approach to SEO is going to vary from site to site, at the same time, the methods are generally going to fall along the same lines, including:

 Resolving issues identified by a Google Lighthouse audit.
 Resolve the issues that Google itself identifies on your website.
 Additional technical items include URL Structure, Site Mapping, Adding ALT text to images, etc.

 Local Citations / Google My Business

+Your business should have a consistent Name, Address, and Phone number (NAP) across the internet.
 Optimizing and fully completing the GMB profile.
 Adding images and videos if available.
 Posting status updates 1-2 times per month.

 Google Search Console

 Search Console tells us what keywords visitors are using to find your site, your average rank for those keywords, the number of times your site appears in search results, and how often links to your site are clicked.